Mazatlan History in English: Information covering pre-Columbian times to the present including |

 Almost immediately -- and not unlike other cities of the time -- a second private Mazatlan electrical company was founded and the competition was fierce for several years, including acts of sabotage and vandalism by both company workers and hired muscle.

 The competition was ended when the companies merged in 1906 under the ownership of Arthur de Cima León -- a very prominent entrepreneur who owned the ice company, the telephone company, the trolly company and was the founder of the upstart electrical company.

 Electricity was successfully provided in Mazatlan by this private electrical company until 1937 when the electrical grid of Mexico was nationalized and became the Comision Federal de Electricidad (CFE) we know and love today.

 Construction of a Modern Central Market Late 1800s Historical Milestone

 History records the rapid growth of the population of Mazatlan in the late 1800s and early 1900s, and a big city needs a big grocery store!

 Prior to the construction of the magnificent market you see today there were a number of largely open-air markets, notably in Plaza Zaragoza and Plaza de La Republica.

-In the 1890's is was decided that for both aesthetic and sanitary reasons Mazatlan needed a modern central market, and the location between Benito Juarez and Aquiles Serdan was chosen.
+In the 1890s it was decided that, for both aesthetic and sanitary reasons, Mazatlan needed a modern central market, and the location between Benito Juarez and Aquiles Serdan was chosen.